influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/guides/create-a-dashboard.md

     > **Note:**
     These tips only apply to the line, stacked, step-plot, and line+stat [visualization types](/chronograf/latest/guides/visualization-types/).

-#### Configure dashboard-wide settings:
+#### Configure dashboard-wide settings

 * Change the dashboard's *selected time* at the top of the page - the default time is **Local**, which uses your browser's local time.
 Select **UTC** to use Coordinated Universal Time.

 > **Note:** If your organization spans multiple time zones, we recommend using UTC (Coordinated Universal Time) to ensure that everyone sees metrics and events for the same time.

-* Change the dashboard's *auto-refresh interval* at the top of the page - the default interval selected is **Every 15 seconds**.
+* Change the dashboard's *auto-refresh interval* at the top of the page - the default interval selected is **Every 10 seconds**.

+> **Note:** A dashboard's refresh rate persists in local storage, so the default refresh rate is only used when a refresh rate isn't found in local storage.

 * Modify the dashboard's *time range* at the top of the page - the default range is **Past 15 minutes**.

 Now, you're ready to experiment and complete your dashboard by creating, editing, and repositioning more cells!